wn-doolittle/caliper-spec/guides/implementation-guide.md

 Although HTTP messages with an authorization header is the only method currently supported for certification, there are many other ways a Caliper Sensor could send events to a Caliper Consumer.
 Each integration should use the mechanisms that work best for them and allow the desired scaling possibilities.

-For example, a common method is putting Caliper Events into a queue like Amazon's SQS service and providing the Caliper Consumer the ability to connect to the queue for consumption.
+For example, a common method is putting Caliper Events into a queue provided by a IaaS provider's queueing service and providing the Caliper Consumer the ability to connect to the queue for consumption.

 ## Consuming Caliper Events